Can I pass a drug test while using CBD?

 of cannabis, CBD can make it happen.
 That's what people are starting to realize, even those who were raised to think "pot is bad."
 People are starting to understand and are checking out CBD products more and more.

 With increased usage, it's also important to ask the right questions.
 Sure, it's non-psychoactive, but what are its other effects on daily life?
 What about job searches or parole or employee testing?
 Most likely, you will pass a drug test while using CBD.
 But it's a little complicated.

 Forms of CBD

 Drug tests are common practice, especially in the workplace.
-When it comes to marijuana, they seek out traces of THC (the psychoactive component of weed, which—don't get us wrong—also has benefits of its own).
+When it comes to marijuana, they seek out traces of THC.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), most drug tests can be passed if the test taker has taken less than 50 mL of THC.

 Most CBD products have slim-to-no THC.
 Because of this, there's usually no problem with passing drug tests.
 However, there have been cases of extreme CBD use leading to failure of these designated tests.

 Sometimes a little too much of a good thing can cause problems.
 In this scenario, though, it's a lot of a good thing.
 For people using very high amounts of CBD or hemp oil – we're talking over 2,000 mg a day – there's a possibility that they would fail a drug test.
 This would be considered a "false positive" result, since the test is still measuring THC content.
 This scenario is very unlikely and rare, though it is possible.

 The key: moderation.
 And if that's not in the cards, understand what comes next after a false-positive test result.
 Look into Gas Chromatography/Mass Spectrometry (GC/MS) testing, which is more accurate when distinguishing CBD from THC.